-7. Administration of the Speaking Test
+Administration of the Speaking test 7.

-This guidance should be read in conjunction with the Component 5 description (Section 6) and the mark schemes (this section).
-There is no question paper for Component 5, the Speaking Test.
-Information on how to conduct and assess the Speaking Test, and the website links to the forms required for assessment, are provided in this syllabus.
+This guidance should be read in conjunction with the Component 5 description (section 6) and the mark schemes (this section).
+There is no question paper for Component 5, the Speaking test.
+Information on how to conduct and assess the Speaking test, and the website links to the forms required for assessment, are provided in this syllabus.

-7.1 Conducting the Speaking Test
+7.1 Conducting the Speaking test

-Candidates must be examined singly and face-to-face.
-Only one examiner may conduct the test.
-No other person should normally be present during the examination.
-Examination conditions must prevail in the area where the examination takes place.
-Supervision should be provided to ensure candidates leaving the examination room do not communicate with those waiting to enter.
+Only one examiner should conduct each Speaking test, and candidates must be examined singly (not in pairs) and face-to-face.
+Please make sure that examination conditions are maintained in the area where the Speaking test takes place.
+You should provide supervision to ensure that candidates leaving the test cannot communicate with those who are waiting to take the test.

-In order to put candidates at their ease when they enter the room, the examiner should smile and indicate where the candidate should sit.
-A good examiner will usually send a candidate out of the interview smiling, no matter how good or bad their performance.
+In order to put candidates at their ease when they enter the room, the examiner should greet the candidate and indicate where he/she should sit.